 ‘Pay to get in!
 Pray to get out!’

-The Funhouse is a 1981 American slasher horror film directed by Tobe Hooper (Poltergeist; Salem’s Lot; The Texas Chain Saw Massacre) from a screenplay by Larry Block.
+The Funhouse is a 1981 American horror feature film directed by Tobe Hooper (Poltergeist; Salem’s Lot; The Texas Chain Saw Massacre) from a screenplay written by Larry Block (Captain America 1990).
 The movie stars Elizabeth Berridge, Cooper Huckabee and Miles Chapin.

 A masked intruder attacks Amy as she showers (resembling the famous shower scene from Psycho).
 The attacker turns out to be her younger brother Joey, a horror movie buff, and his weapon is merely a fake knife.
 He has played the first of several practical jokes on her.

-Against her father’s wishes, teenager Amy visits a sleazy traveling carnival with her new boyfriend Buzz, her best friend Liz, and Liz’s irresponsible boyfriend Richie.
+Against her father’s wishes, teenager Amy visits a sleazy travelling carnival with her new boyfriend Buzz, her best friend Liz, and Liz’s irresponsible boyfriend Richie.